 So, let’s imagine you’ve setup your freight forwarding business and received your first lead.

-As an example, let’s assume you get a call from a client that wants to move a full container load (FCL) from Mobassa, Kenya to Southampton in the UK and contacts your for a quote.
+As an example, let’s assume you get a call from a client that wants to move a full container load (FCL) from Mombasa, Kenya to Southampton in the UK and contacts your for a quote.

 What do you do next?